polaarbear/ConsoleJack/README.md

 ##Interfaces##

 There are a pair of simple interfaces in this project.
 They were probably somewhat unnecessary but I wanted to make sure I knew how to implement them.
 IGameTable and IDealer are the two examples here.
-The idea behind IGameTable and IDealer is that games other than BlackJack could be later added to this project with the interfaces providing a template for certain functionality (such as displaying errors in user input, starting the game, drawing the game, etc.)  Because it is only BlackJack right now these interfaces never got fully expanded but I would like to come back at some point to build this functionality out further.
+The idea behind IGameTable and IDealer is that games other than BlackJack could be later added to this project with the interfaces providing a template for certain functionality (dealers for different games might deal a different number of cards for example, and different game tables might host different numbers of players.